 Also, Sonya.
 She's either disliked for being a jerk and tactless for petty reasons and for her constant advances on Zii, despite Zii being in a relationship with Erik in the early days, or still liked for her ditzy sexiness and ability to bounce back from setbacks.
 However, nearly everyone sees this as Zii's former seduction of Sonya coming back to bite her in the earlobe.

-Since the "Amber tricking Gary into giving her oral" incident, readers have been divided over whether Amber is likeable or not — although that's no longer much of a live discussion among fans, and a lot of readers have warmed up to her.
+Since the "Amber tricking Gary into giving her oral" incident, readers have been divided over whether Amber is likable or not — although that's no longer much of a live discussion among fans, and a lot of readers have warmed up to her.
+Her relationship with her sister Ruby, and her uncertain pursuit of love, in Sticky Dilly Buns take her character in new directions.

 On the male side, we have Erik.
 People think that Erik is either cool or terribly bland.
 And there's also the matter of his relationship with Zii; it either worked well and was a good thing for the story, or didn't quite work out.

 Gary too inspires debate.
-It's not exactly a love/hate division, but he's still pretty base-breaking in the sense of having readers who like him the way he is, readers who like him but wish he'd grow a spine already, and those who find him bland and boring due to his lack of assertiveness.
-The fact that he bordered on Cosmic Plaything with his Butt Monkey credentials does NOT help, and his escape from that status is more a matter of luck than effort on his part.
+It's not exactly a love/hate division, but he's still pretty base-breaking in the sense of having readers who like him the way he is, readers who like him but wish he'd grow a spine already, and those who find him bland and boring due to his lack of assertiveness or any other strong personality features.
+The fact that he bordered on Cosmic Plaything with his Butt-Monkey credentials does NOT help, and his escape from that status is more a matter of luck than effort on his part.